GithubEnjoyer123/Pygame-Dashboard/README.md

    #### pip install numpy
 3. Execute the code in main

 This program is set up to be converted to a WASP format to be used as a webapp.
 However, it contains mp3 files in its assets which are not usable in HTML, they must be converted to something like .ogg.
-If you wish to convert however, please use the following
+If you wish to convert after changing the sound files however (or want to run it as a test) then please do the following

 1. In console, run the following command
    #### pip install pygbag